 - Bring fire resistance: Being shot with three Bolts of Fire (3d27) on the same turn is not fun.

 - Conjurers and other ranged damage specialists should simply haste themselves before the fight so they can take down Mara very quickly.
 If Mara clones you, flee, wait for the ghost to vanish, and try again later.

 - As with any summoner, Abjuration is very useful.
-Mass Abjuration is even better, although his most threatening summon, namely the player illusion, is always singular, meaning that single-target Abjuration may be sufficient.
+Aura of Abjuration is even better, although his most threatening summon, namely the player illusion, is always singular, meaning that single-target Abjuration may be sufficient.
 Even so, you should really just focus on taking out Mara, and avoid your ghost.
 The ghost will unsummon eventually, so flee from it once Mara is dead.
 If your ghost is too nasty, preventing you from killing Mara, flee them both and come back later.
 Next time you might get more damage in before he clones you, and while your clone will level up with you, Mara will not.

 In Buddhism, Mara is the demon that tempted Buddha to give up his enlightenment.